Yashibm/Yashibm/README.md

 ## Hi there, welcome to my github account.
 I am Yash Gupta, currently in the final year of my second masters degree (Master of Technology) at the Indian Institute of Technology, Kanpur, India.
 My work primarily focuses on using Physics Informed Machine Learning to predict material behaviours.
+A few of the repos are private at the moment, expected to be made public once the work is published.

 <!--
 **Yashibm/Yashibm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.